B-Shresth12/plant-detection/README.md

-# Plant Disease Classification System
+# 🌿 Plant Disease Classification System 🌿

 This project is a microservice-based application for plant disease classification using gRPC for communication between a FastAPI client and a PyTorch-based machine learning backend.
 It classifies plant diseases from images and organizes the data for future dataset creation.

-## Features
+## 🚀 Features

-- **gRPC-based microservices**: Efficient communication between the FastAPI client and ML inference service.
+- **🛠 gRPC-based microservices**: Efficient communication between the FastAPI client and ML inference service.
-- **Machine Learning**: Uses PyTorch models for vegetable type and plant disease detection.
+- **🧠 Machine Learning**: Uses PyTorch models for vegetable type and plant disease detection.
-- **Modular Design**: Clean separation of concerns for scalability and flexibility.
+- **📦 Modular Design**: Clean separation of concerns for scalability and flexibility.
-- **FastAPI for HTTP API**: Provides an interface for uploading images and receiving classification results.
+- **⚡ FastAPI for HTTP API**: Provides an interface for uploading images and receiving classification results.
-- **Logging and Data Handling**: Logs all requests and stores predicted data for future use.
+- **📝 Logging and Data Handling**: Logs all requests and stores predicted data for future use.

-## Project Structure
+## 🗂️ Project Structure

 ```bash
 server/